differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 This marginal is a \\\( 7 \times 2 \\\) array \\\( \mu \\\), where \\\( \mu\_{jk} \\\) counts the number of records with marital-status=j and sex=k.
 Low-dimensional marginals are particularly useful for differentially private synthetic data for a number of reasons:

 * They capture low-dimensional structure common in real world data distributions.
-* Each count is a coarse-grained aggregation, so the statistic is fairly robust to noise.
+* Each cell in a marginal is a count, a statistic that is fairly robust to noise.
-* One individual can only contribute to a single cell of a marginal, so we can measure every cell of the marginal without using extra privacy budget.
+* One individual can only contribute to a single cell of a marginal, so all cells can be measured simultaneously with low privacy cost by parallel composition.

 These observations together make low-dimensional marginals an ideal statistic to measure with differential privacy.
 We can readily invoke the Gaussian mechanism to privately answer a marginal using standard numpy code, as follows: